 Corn contains flavonoids, which may aid in protecting the body against lung16 and oral cancers.17 Carotenoids such as beta-carotene, zeaxanthin and lutein18 may help maintain healthy skin19 and vision.20,21 Corn is also home to some amounts of potassium, phosphorus and vitamins A,22 E and K.23

-While it’s generally thought that heating food diminishes its nutrients, one study showed that cooking corn at 115 degrees Fahrenheit for 25 minutes actually increased its:
+While it’s generally thought that heating food diminishes its nutrients, a 2002 study published in the Journal of Agricultural and Food Chemistry showed that corn that underwent thermal processing at 115 degrees Fahrenheit for 25 minutes had:24

 Corn Nutrition Facts